nexusformat/definitions/manual/source/classes/contributed_definitions/spm-structure.rst

         A schematic diagram of Scanning Tunneling Microscopy (STM) and Spectroscopy (STS) setup generate topography image and I/V curve.

-NXspm provides a shared structural framework for capturing essential components such as the instrument configuration, experimental, and sample environments, scan data acquired during measurements, and other relevant metadata.
+The application definition NXspm provides a shared structural framework for capturing essential components such as the instrument configuration, experimental, and sample environments, scan data acquired during measurements, and other relevant metadata.
 The current version aims to ensure that fundamental technical elements are inherited consistently across specific experiment types like STM, STS, and AFM.